JSMilton/poly-docs/docs/index.md

   Use the **Track Out** menu to configure the destination for CC messages.
   ---
 #### **MIDI Learn**
   Some controls in Poly can be assigned to receive MIDI CC messages.
 Activate MIDI learn mode from the transport bar and all assignable controls will now show a plus icon.
 When the icon is red, that means a control is ready to be assigned, when it is green it means it has already been assigned.
 A white icon means the control is in a neutral state.
+MIDI learn is only available on the Pattern, Sampler, FX and Mixer screens.
   ---
 #### **Importing MIDI Configurations**
   MIDI settings in Poly are saved on a per project basis.
 However, a projects settings can be imported to any new project using the **Import** button in the MIDI menu.